Ørjan Nyland: FC Ingolstadt 04

 On 1 July 2015, Nyland signed a four-year contract with newly promoted Bundesliga side FC Ingolstadt 04 for an undisclosed fee.

 Nyland made his Bundesliga debut in a 0–4 home defeat against Borussia Dortmund on 23 August 2015.

 Aston Villa

 On 7 August 2018, Steve Bruce's Aston Villa revealed that they had signed Nyland on a three-year contract.

 On 18 June 2020, Nyland was involved in a controversy after he appeared to carry the ball across the goal line after saving a free kick from Oliver Norwood and colliding with one of his own defenders.
 Because of interference with the Hawk-Eye goal line technology, play was allowed to continue and Sheffield United were denied a goal.

-In the summer of 2020, Aston Villa signed Emiliano Martínez from Arsenal.
+In summer 2020, Aston Villa signed Emiliano Martínez from Arsenal.
 Nyland fell from the first team and was linked with a move to another team.
 He made one appearance in the 2020–21 season before departing Villa by agreeing a mutual termination of his contract on 5 October 2020.